CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 What Are the Best Aero Road Bike Helmets?

-Remember that aero road bike helmets are not as well-ventilated as standard road bike helmets.
-As a result, your head may overheat, for example, when climbing high mountains during hot summer days.
+Remember that aero road bike helmets usually have worse ventilation than standard standard road bike helmets.
+As a result, your head may get too hot, especially when climbing steep mountains on hot summer days.

-On the other hand, the worse ventilation can be beneficial in winter because it will help keep your head warm.
+On the other hand, the worse ventilation can be beneficial in winter as it can help keep your head warm.

 Specialized S-Works Evade 2 & 3 (Best Overall)